pohape/books_html_to_mobile/README.md

 You will find an EPUB file in the directory where you run the script.
 Feel free to take my code as a base and add changes to convert other online books to EPUB using Python.

-You can use this code as an example of using [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) and [EbookLib](https://github.com/aerkalov/ebooklib) libraries.
+You can use this code as an example how to use [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) and [EbookLib](https://github.com/aerkalov/ebooklib) libraries.